bgonp/msg.dw2e/readme.md

 - You can send messages to non-friends users if your are in the same chat room (but you can't see their avatars).
 - You can modify your profile: name, e-mail, password and avatar.

+## Requeriments

+- PHP >= 7.2
+- Composer
+- MySQL

+## Installation

+- Create in your server a MySQL database with an user who can use it.
+- In the target folder clone this project `$ git clone https://github.com/bgonp/msg.dw2e.git .`
+- Ensure the folders `upload/attachment` and `upload/avatar` have write permissions.
+- Install needed packages `$ composer install`
+- Visit the url where the app has been installed to see the installation menu.
+- Here you have to introduce your e-mail and password in order to create the admin user.
+- In addition you need to introduce the information to access the database.
+- Once you saved this data, you can access the admin panel through your email and password.
+- In the admin panel you can configure more settings (see [settings](#Settings) section).
+- **That's all**.
+Now people can sign up and use the app.

 ## Settings

 The admin user can modify some settings from the control panel: